-The board will determine the amount of vacation, holidays, and personal leave that will be allowed on an annual basis for licensed employees.
+The board will determine the amount of vacation and holidays that will be allowed on an annual basis for employees.

-It is the responsibility of the superintendent to make a recommendation to the board annually on vacations, holidays, and personal leave for licensed employees.
+It is the responsibility of the superintendent to make a recommendation to the board annually on vacations and holidays for employees.

-Iowa Code §§ 1C.1-.2; 4.1(34); 20.9 (2011).
+Legal Reference: lowa Code §§ 1C; 4.1(34); 20.9.